daskeete/Project_2/README.md

 ### Using the R script provided, set up your random forest model and produce the AUC - ROC values for the randomly selected predictors, and the minimal node size, again with wealth as the target.
 How did your random forest model fare when compared to the penalized logistic regression?
 Provide your ROC plots and interpret them.

 When compared to the penalized logistic regression, the performance of the two models is very similar.
-Once again
+Once again the model is very good at predicting wealth outcomes of 1 and 5 and marginally acceptable when predicting wealth outcomes of 2 and 4.
+The ROC for wealth outcome 3 was slightly better in the random forest model.

 #### Chart of min_n values.